 - A 1/4 jack adapter, for those who may need or want to plug their headphones into a larger stereo receiver or DJ mixer

 - A free carabiner.
-Due to the bulky nature of the carrying case, this can be used to affix your headphones to the outside of a messenger / carry-on / book bag etc.
+Due to the bulky nature of the carrying case, this can be used to affix your headphones to the outside of a messenger/carry-on/book bag, etc.

 Durability & Build

-Additionally, you can order any part that you may need through V-Moda…including new cords or even the 50mm drivers, should you need / want to replace them for whatever reason.
+Additionally, you can order any part that you may need through V-Moda…including new cords or even the 50mm drivers, should you need/want to replace them for whatever reason.

-Notice that I say noise “isolating” and not “cancelling.”
-The Crossfade LP’s are not a powered device (like the Bose QuietComfort 15), therefore they do not require a battery or emit a noise canceling wave to block out all ambient sounds.
+Notice that I say noise “isolating” and not “canceling.”
+The Crossfade LP’s are not a powered device (like the Bose QuietComfort 15); therefore they do not require a battery or emit a noise canceling wave to block out all ambient sounds.
 I have found that the noise isolation is quite good and does an admirable job of blocking out most surrounding sounds to a dull murmur at best.
 I have not had a chance to use them on a plane yet (the real test, in my book), but from my experience so far, I am not expecting it to be an issue.
 So, if you travel by bus, plane or subway, I feel confident in saying that ambient noise should not be an issue at all with these headphones.

 As I mentioned previously, the use of metal and steel adds a nice weight to these ‘cans’ (they feel like high-end headphones), but I do not think that they affect comfort at all.
-Again, after wearing them for a few days, they are now very comfortable and I have gone for hours on end without taking them off…ear-sweat notwithstanding. 😉
+Again, after wearing them for a few days, they are now very comfortable, and I have gone for hours on end without taking them off…ear-sweat notwithstanding. 😉

 “Yeah, But How Do They SOUND?”

 According to V-Moda, they spent four years working with world-renowned DJ’s to develop and engineer the CrossFade LP’s.
 Was the time and money well spent?